 |Details of Polytunnel Kits||Highlights||What It Looks Like||Read Reviews & Buy Now!|

-• 140g transparent PE material with green checkers is UV protected for longer life.
+140g transparent PE material with green checker or clear is UV protected for longer life.

 |Outsunny Large Polytunnel Kit||• Available in 3.5-metre length and 4.5-metre length.|